lukyer/avast-hw/README.md

 # Async HTTP Scanner

-WORK IN PROGRESS - prototype should work correctly though

 This is an experimental implementation of simple HTTP URL scanner with full async reactive stack.
 It consists of following microservices:
 - hw-kotlin: Spring WebFlux + Kotlin + Flow Coroutines + gRPC